tgordon2020/labloader/README.md

 * running the web application - *lab.py*

 ## Issues
-The switches don't load correctly from the script.
+* The switches don't load correctly from the script.
 If there are switches in the lab, it will error out on those.
 Simply ignore.
-I'm not using concurrency, so it takes about 5 minutes to load the labs.
+* I'm not using concurrency, so it takes about 5 minutes to load the labs.
 This really isn't a bad thing, since it gives me a forced break between labs.
+* Since the DMVPN hub is loaded last, sometimes(most of the time) the DMVPN tunnels aren't up after a topology load.
+Simply do a shut/no shut on the spokes.